Focus Features: Canada

 As a distributor, Focus' most successful release in North America to date is the 2019 film Downton Abbey, which earned $84.5 million during its first weekend at the box office and surpassing Brokeback Mountain, which earned $83 million at the North American box office.
 However, this is not counting the domestic total of Traffic, which earned $124.1 million under the USA Films banner.
-The animated film Coraline (which Focus did not produce, but did distribute) was also highly profitable for the company.
+The animated film Coraline was also highly profitable for the company.
 Although suffering its share of unsuccessful releases, Focus has been consistently profitable, and its international sales arm (unusual among studio specialty film divisions) allows it to receive the foreign as well as domestic revenues from its releases.
 Its DVD and movie rights revenues are boosted by cult classics including Wet Hot American Summer.